-In the case of Subterranean termites, we normally apply a liquid treatment everywhere that we find the termites.
-We use materials that termites eat and take back to their nests.
+In the case of Subterranean termites, we normally apply a liquid treatment everywhere that we find the termites or where we find conditions conducive for termites to flourish.
 In the case of Drywood termites, we’ll likely recommend fumigation as the best way to eradicate the problem.
-However, every case is evaluated upon its on unique needs and homeowners are able to help decide the best solution for their home.
+However, every case is evaluated upon its own unique needs, and homeowners help decide the best solution for their home.

 Post-treatment, we perform regular inspections of the treated structure to confirm that the termite problem is under control.

 We stand behind our work 100%.
 We perform a thorough and professional treatment to your home.
 If termites come back, we will treat your home again.

 Depending on the level of protection that you choose at the time of the first treatment, we can also offer coverage to repair any damage that results from termite re-infestation.
 Our warranties are renewable for the life of your home and transferable if you sell your home.

 You can feel good about ABC’s team on your property.
 Not only do all employees undergo a criminal history check and drug screening, but with any service that requires licensure for work for to be performed, you can bet that ABC is on top of it and completely certified.
 Rest easy, and leave the work to our experienced, trained, and friendly service team.